Rare and Native Breeds

 - Cross breeding can be a good way to make rare and native breeds more commercial in farming systems.
 However it is important that the pedigree registered population is not damaged; distinct breeds must be maintained to keep the genetic pools intact.

 - Due to the typically hardy and thrifty nature of rare and native breeds, many are the best animals for conservation grazing purposes.
 The RBST runs the Grazing Animals Project (GAP) a partnership of farmers, land-managers and organisations committed to promoting the benefits of grazing with the natural environment and preservation of cultural heritage in mind.
-You can access the GAP website via the ‘Conservation Grazing’ link, and many useful publications, particularly the ‘Breed profiles handbook’; a guide to implementing grazing on sites in the British Isles being managed for wildlife, helping with identifying and selecting the most appropriate animals.
+You can access information on GAP via the ‘Conservation Grazing’ link, and many useful publications, particularly the ‘Breed profiles handbook’; a guide to implementing grazing on sites in the British Isles being managed for wildlife, helping with identifying and selecting the most appropriate animals.